 - Preventive medicine

-Maintenance AIT covers various technical skills:
+Maintenance AIT encompasses various technical skills, including:

 - Vehicle repair